What is the most distinguishing characteristic of muscle tissue? | Channels for Pearson+

 1

-Step 2: Compare the options provided in the question.
-Evaluate each option to determine which aligns most closely with the unique function of muscle tissue.

-Step 3: Option 1, 'Ability to contract and produce movement,' is directly related to the function of muscle tissue.
-Muscle fibers contain proteins like actin and myosin that interact to produce contraction.
+Step 2: Understand the mechanism of contraction.
+Muscle cells contain proteins like actin and myosin that interact to produce contraction, enabling movement.

-Step 4: Option 2, 'Ability to secrete hormones,' is a function of endocrine glands, not muscle tissue.
-This option can be eliminated.
+Step 3: Compare the options provided.
+While muscle tissue can transmit electrical impulses (important for initiating contraction), store calcium (necessary for contraction), and interact with hormones, these are secondary functions.
+The ability to contract and produce movement is its most distinguishing characteristic.

-Step 5: Option 3, 'Ability to transmit electrical impulses,' is a characteristic of nervous tissue, not muscle tissue.
-Option 4, 'Ability to store calcium,' is a function of bone tissue, not muscle tissue.
-Therefore, the correct distinguishing characteristic is 'Ability to contract and produce movement.'
+Step 4: Eliminate options that describe secondary functions or characteristics shared with other tissues.
+For example, transmitting electrical impulses is also a characteristic of nervous tissue, and storing calcium is a function of bone tissue.

 Watch next